Complementary Two-Particle Correlation Observables for Relativistic Nuclear Collisions: Correlations and Fluctuations

 Using (\ref{eq:C}), the first term of (\ref{eq:sumrule_start}), becomes (\ref{eq:sumrule_C}).
 The middle two terms in (\ref{eq:sumrule_start}) both become $(\langle P_T N\rangle -\langle P_T\rangle)\langle p_t\rangle$ after using (\ref{eq:pt_pairs}), resulting in (\ref{eq:sumrule_crossterms}).
 The last term of (\ref{eq:sumrule_start}) yields (\ref{eq:sumrule_multfluc}), similarly to (\ref{eq:aptNpairs}).
 After adding and subtracting $2\langle p_t\rangle \langle P_T\rangle \langle N\rangle + 2\langle p_t\rangle^2\langle N^2\rangle$ to (\ref{eq:sumrule_terms}), we make use of definitions (\ref{eq:Dvar}) and (\ref{eq:R}) to construct

 where $(1+{\cal R})=\langle N(N-1)\rangle/\langle N\rangle^2$.

-The denominator of (\ref{eq:dptdpt_sumrule}) is a result of the different normalization of (\ref{eq:dptdpt}) compared to (\ref{eq:D}), (\ref{eq:R}), and (\ref{eq:C}).
+The denominator of (\ref{eq:dptdpt_sumrule}) is a result of the different normalization of (\ref{eq:dptdpt}) compared to (\ref{eq:R}), (\ref{eq:C}), and (\ref{eq:D}).
 To facilitate direct comparison to measured data, we choose not to alter the normalization of \dptdpt.
 However, (\ref{eq:dptdpt_sumrule}) requires the definition of \dptdpt~to be (\ref{eq:dptdpt}) rather than (\ref{eq:dptdptSTAR}).
 We show that this change has small effect on measurement in Fig. \ref{fig:Cm_ptSq_pp}.

 Equation (\ref{eq:dptdpt_sumrule}) is equivalent to (\ref{eq:sumrule}) and is a primary result of this paper.
-From (\ref{eq:dptdpt_sumrule}), we see that correlations of transverse momentum fluctuations can be interpreted as transverse momentum correlations with multiplicity fluctuations removed $({\cal C}-\langle p_t\rangle^2{\cal R})$ \textit{only} if multiplicity-momentum correlations, \D, are zero.
+Using \eqref{eq:dptdpt_sumrule} we now see, explicitly, the intent of the construction of \dptdpt.
+First, that it can be interpreted as transverse momentum correlations with multiplicity fluctuations removed $({\cal C}-\langle p_t\rangle^2{\cal R})$, and second that it also removes multiplicity-momentum correlations.
+Interpreting \dptdpt~in terms of the other observables allows for diagnosis of different physics contributions.
+For example, simulated results for \R~and \C~are up to an order of magnitude bigger that \D.

-Assuming \D~is small, the difference ${\cal C}-\langle p_t\rangle^2 {\cal R}$ highlights the construction of \dptdpt.
-Notably, \C~is at least an order of magnitude larger than \dptdpt, which indicates multiplicity fluctuations, \R, dominate momentum correlations, \C. Nonetheless, \dptdpt~measurements are positive and non-zero, which indicates that momentum correlations are generated by some physics mechanism that is not explainable by multiplicity fluctuations.
-Any theoretical or phenomenological explanation of that mechanism must address both the cause of correlations and why they are not subtracted by \D~or \R.

 In Sec.~\ref{sec:results}, we calculate values of \D~in simulated PYTHIA events.
 We find that it is on the same order of magnitude as \dptdpt, and possibly even larger.
 Therefore, \D~should not be assumed negligible when measuring \dptdpt~or \C.